KevinFunez5/pizza-parlor/README.md

 This software is licensed under the MIT license.

-Copyright © 2021 Dave Lindqvist
+Copyright © 2021 Kevin Funez

 ## Contact Information